Loudoun Gateway station

-Loudoun Gateway station is a Washington Metro station in Loudoun County, Virginia, on the Silver Line.
-It is located at SR 606 (Old Ox Road) in the median of the Dulles Greenway (SR 267).
-The station opened on November 15, 2022, as the western terminus of the Silver Line.
-The station has a pedestrian bridge crossing to the north side of SR 267, leading to bus bays, a kiss and ride lot, as well as an expanded 2,750-space parking facility at the Dulles North Transit Center.
-In 2024, it produced the lowest average weekday ridership of all stations in the system, averaging 317 daily boardings.
+Loudoun Gateway station is a Washington Metro station in Loudoun County, Virginia, United States, on the Silver Line.
+It is located at Old Ox Road (SR 606) in the median of the Dulles Greenway (SR 267).
+The station opened on November 15, 2022.
+It has a bridge crossing to the north side of SR 267, leading to a parking lot and garage, a kiss and ride lot, and bus bays.
+In 2025, it had the lowest average weekday ridership of all stations in the system, averaging 362 daily boardings.